K-PaaS/application-platform-guide-eng/user_guide/service/source_control.md

 4. When logged in, it goes to dashboard page.
 Enter the organization name to create and click “Create Organization” button.
 ![005]

-5. When an Organization is created, organization, space, domain and user appears on screen.
+5. When an Organization is created, organization, space, domain and user appear on screen.
 Click “Catalog” menu on top and proceed to catalog list page.
   !![006]

 6. At the very bottom part of catalog's [Integrated Development Tool] List, click  “Configuration Management Service” image to go to the configuration management's details page.
 ![007]

-7. On the detailed page of the configuration management service, input the content for creating the configuration management service.Enter the service name in English and click the "Create" button to complete creating configuration management service instance and proceeds to space dashboard.
+7. On the detailed page of the configuration management service, input the content for creating the configuration management service.
+Enter the service name in English and click the "Create" button to complete creating the configuration management service instance and proceeds to the space dashboard.
 ![008]

-8. Check the Configuration Management Service Instance that was entered at space dashboard.
-Go to Configuration Management Dashboard by clicking “Dashboard” button at the right side of Configuration Management Service Instance.
+8. Check the Configuration Management Service Instance that was entered at the space dashboard.
+Go to Configuration Management Dashboard by clicking the “Dashboard” button on the right side of Configuration Management Service Instance.
 ![009]

-9. When using the dashboard for the fist time after creating a Configuration Management Service, enter password between 6~16 letters.
+9. When using the dashboard for the first time after creating a Configuration Management Service, enter password between 6~16 letters.
 ![010]

 ### <div id='9'/> 3.1.2.
 Repository Contributor Authority Management
 The purpose of managing the Repository Contributor Authority is to give authorities to the contributors.
-The managment are the followings:
+The management are the followings:
-Add, delete, and check Repository Contributor authority, check Instance User authority, search User ID repository contributor, and search instance ID through fiiltering.
+Add, delete, and check Repository Contributor authority, check Instance User authority, search User ID repository contributor, and search instance ID through filtering.

 ### <div id='10'/> 3.1.2.1.1.
 Add Repository Contributor Authority
 1. On the Configuration Management Repository List page, click the name of the repository to add authority.
 ![011]

 2. Once it's clicked, it will take you to the Repository Details page.
-Among the three tabs in the page, click the rightmost tab, Contributor tab, which is located below the 'View/Edit Details' and 'Create New' buttons.
+Among the three tabs on the page, click the rightmost tab, Contributor tab, which is located below the 'View/Edit Details' and 'Create New' buttons.

 3. Click “Add Contributor” button once the page appears.
 ![012]